Registered veterinary nurse, Rachel Sibbald, explains how to nebulise your rabbits.

 Mucolytics – These aid in the loosening of respiratory secretions and make it easier for the rabbit to expel them.

-Bronchodilators – These help to widen the airways, encouraging expulsion of material and
+Bronchodilators – These help to widen the airways, encouraging expulsion of material.

 How to nebulise